-Time to develop and test the effectiveness of rate design options will be especially important when proposing a complex new rate structure.
+Time to develop and test the effectiveness of rate design options is especially important when proposing a complex new rate structure.
 If customers do not adequately understand price signals, their response may be unpredictable, leading to reduced load shift and potentially adverse bill impacts.
 VCE's ideal rate development process would include market research, testing the effectiveness of different rate options through pilots, analyzing the results, and considering and implementing refinements.
 This will help to ensure that the rate sends the right signals and takes into consideration customers' willingness and ability to respond directly or via automated technologies/devices while fully recognizing that the process can take significant time and resources.

 The LMS requirements direct Large CCAs to propose new dynamic rates for every customer class to their Boards of Directors by July 1, 2025.
 That timeline does not provide sufficient time for VCE to design a pilot (outside of the limited scope of the AgFIT Pilot), test responses to different rate options, and analyze the results for even one rate class.
-In addition, PG&E's dynamic rate pilots have been delayed and results of those studies may not be available before July 1, 2025.
-Without the results from pilots, it is unclear that a complex new dynamic rate design would result in any incremental, dependable load shift, or ensure a positive customer experience for our customers.
+In addition, PG&E's dynamic rate pilots were delayed, and the results of those studies won't be available for months or years to come.
+Without the results from VCE's and PG&E's pilots, it is unclear that a complex new dynamic rate design would result in any incremental, dependable load shift, or ensure a positive customer experience for our customers.